gbm-ii/gbmUSBdevice/README.md

 ## Quick start using STM32CubeIDE

-Out-of-the-box demos are currently available for STM32F0x2, G0B1, L4, H503, U535, U575.
+Out-of-the-box demos are currently available for STM32F0x2, F401, G0B1, L4, H503, U535, U575.
 The demos uses pure event-driven approach with software-generated interrupts.
 Example code for other MCUs as well as more conventional, event loop-based version of demo will be added soon.
 By default, the example code creates a composite device made of generic text printer and two VCPs (only one VCP on F4 series due to only 3 application endpoints available in its USB OTG FS peripheral).
 The composite device demo compiles to little over 5 kB with `-Os` option.
-To use single VCOM (non-composite) demo, define the SIMPLE_CDC symbol in C Compiler preprocessor settings and set CDC_CHANNELS to 1.
+To use single VCOM (non-composite) demo, define the SIMPLE_CDC symbol in C Compiler preprocessor settings and set CDC_CHANNELS in 'usb_dev_config.h' to 1.

 To compile and run the example using STM32CubeIDE:

-- Download or clone the github.com/gbm-ii/gbmUSBdevice and github.com/gbm-ii/STM32_Inc repositories to your computer.
+- Download or clone the https://github.com/gbm-ii/gbmUSBdevice and https://github.com/gbm-ii/STM32_Inc repositories to your computer.
 - Create a *New STM32 project* (STM32Cube type) for your MCU model.
 Do not change any settings; just generate code for the default configuration.
 - Copy or link the `gbmUSBdevice` folder to include it in your project.
 Set the folder as source folder (right click on the folder name, *Properties - C/C++ Build* - uncheck *Exclude resource from build*).
 - Copy or link the `STM32_Inc` folder to your project.
 - Remove or rename the `main()` function in CubeMX-generated `main.c` file - `main()` from gbmUSBdevice example will be used instead of it.
-- Add the `gbmUSBdevice/Example/Inc/<MCU_series>`, `gbmUSBdevice/USBdev` and `STM32_Inc` folders to the inlcude path; they should appear in the include path in exactly that order.
+- Add the `gbmUSBdevice/Example/Inc/<MCU_series>`, `gbmUSBdevice/USBdev/Inc` and `STM32_Inc` folders to the inlcude path; they should appear in the include path in exactly that order.

 To see the demo in action: